 Partnering with the New York City Department of Education to provide volunteer coordinated technology support to parents and students living in temporary housing.
 To date, trained volunteers have made more than 20,000 calls to families.

 Since relief efforts started March 16, New Yorkers have been working hard for our city.
-Numbers from July 15, 2020.
+Numbers as of August 31, 2020.